-The single-storey rear extension is ancillary A1 to the ground floor unit and used for storage purposes.
-Therefore the prime retail floorspace (ground level) is retained and is not considered that the retail character, function, vitality & viability of the centre would be affected.
-Notwithstanding this, the adopted UDP does not have any specific policy to protect the loss of basement floors to non-retail use within neighbourhood shopping centres.
-In this regard, the proposed loss of the rear storage floorspace would not prejudice the retail function of the centre, reduce variety of uses and disrupts the centres retail character.
+The single-storey rear extension is ancillary to the A1 use ground floor unit and used for storage purposes.
+Therefore the prime retail floorspace (ground level) is retained and it is not considered that the retail character, function, vitality & viability of the area would be affected.
+The proposed loss of the rear storage floorspace would not prejudice the retail function of the centre, reduce variety of uses or disrupt the retail character of the area.
 The proposal is in accordance with policy R7 B and is satisfactory.